 The fact that information criteria seem to select $\beta=0$ (uniform heating) as the hypothesis of choice for UUDS may simply reflect a position of the error bars being too wide in comparison with the magnitude of $\beta$, which in turn determines the strength of basal or apex heating.
 Therefore, even if a loop is basally or apex heated, the size of $\beta$ may simply be too small to be ``detected'' by the available data, and, rather like the null hypothesis in classical statistical testing, a conclusion of ``uniform heating'' may be decided upon.
 Improved data may then come to a very different conclusion on the same loop!

-It is clear from the preceding discussion that the Bayesian MCMC methodology described in this paper is a significant development in the assessment of solar coronal loop data.
-Simply choosing the model paradigm which happens to furnish the minimum $\chi^2$ value can be problematic.
-In particular, this Bayesian MCMC approach allows for a quantitative assessment of the parameters simultaneously.

-However, it must be kept in mind that this model comparison is only as good as the analysed data to which it is applied.
+It must be kept in mind that this model comparison is only as good as the analyzed data to which it is applied.
 In determining any spatial variation in the thermal/density structure along a loop and relating this to a model form, the main drivers are the number of observed data points along the structure under observation and the size of the error bar associated with each data point.
-Of course, it is the case that you would want to maximise one (the number of observations obtained) and minimise the other (to produce the smallest error bar).
+Of course, it is the case that you would want to maximize one (the number of observations obtained) and minimize the other (to produce the smallest error bar).

+The reason for choosing the Gamma and Gaussian distributions for the likelihood functions in Section \ref{data_distribution} is that they are the most well-used.
+Of course, non-symmetric error bars could be analyzed with a different data distribution, \emph{e.g.} a Log-Normal distribution.
+However, the error distribution is an unfortunate assumption we have to make.
+In order to justify which error distribution to choose we need a lot more data (from other loops) and will need to undertake an analysis that is outside of the aims of this paper.
+The sensitivity in the choice of data distribution is very interesting and will need further research.

 Given that the spatial resolution of new (future) instrumentation are (will be) an improvement on that considered in this paper, it is likely that the number of data points along a structure will not be a vital issue, assuming one is dealing with a loop of reasonable lengh ($>100$Mm say).
 For example, the spatial resolution of Hinode/EIS is over twice that of SOHO/CDS.
 Similarly, a decrease in the size of the associated error bars should occur with greater instrument sensitivity --- however, it is possible that with greater spatial resolution, longer exposure times may be required.